Luos-io/Documentation/src/_pages/prototyping_boards/boards_list/dxl.md

 > **Note:** The blue LED is ON when the network is busy detecting Dynamixel motors.

-In order to begin using this board, you must disable the compliant mode, and you can then use the functions and variables of the [Dynamixel module](/../modules_list/dxl).
+In order to begin using this board, you must disable the compliant mode, and you can then use the functions and variables of the [Dynamixel module](/../../modules/modules_list/dxl).

-<blockquote class="warning"><strong>Warning:</strong> Dynamixel boards don’t belong to the power category.
-Thus, do not power your motors on the Robotis side, you won’t be able to share this power with others boards.</blockquote><br />
+> **Warning:** Dynamixel boards don’t belong to the power category.
+Thus, do not power your motors on the Robotis side, you won’t be able to share this power with others boards.